NCAR/GlobusArchiver/README.md

 ## Running GlobusArchiver.py
 If you used Archiver.pl in the past, you can use Archiver2GA.py (found in the helper subdirectory), to convert your old Archiver.pl configuration files to GlobusArchiver.py configuration files.

+If you do not have an old Archiver.pl configuration file, you will need to create one from scratch.
-First you will want to use the "print_params" argument to create a default configuration file for GlobusArchiver.py   ConfigMaster treats your configuration file like a python module, and python requires no periods in the configuration name (except the .py), so **please use underscore or dash as separators in your configuration name.**
+First you will want to use the "print_params" argument to create a default configuration file for GlobusArchiver.py

+ConfigMaster treats your configuration file like a python module, and python requires no periods in the configuration name (except the .py), so **please use underscore or dash as separators in your configuration name.**

 ```
 GlobusArchiver.py --print_params > GlobusArchiver_my_project.py